 Take A Look Back With Historical Reporting

-You will also have historical reporting available in the new Dashboard view with the ability to view cards per list in the past 30 days so you can see how work has progressed over time.
-In the near future, you will be able to explore this option even more with historical reporting per label, per member, and per due date status over the past month.
+You will also have historical reporting available in the new Dashboard view with the ability to view cards per list, per label, per member, and per due date status over the past month so you can see how work has progressed over time.

 Dive Into The Details With Dashboard